EnzoBnl/enzobnl/spark.md

 ### 2) Repartitioning  (SQL & Core)
 #### a) coalesce
-Make its stage's tasks work on the union of several collocated partitions -> fast way to reduce the parallelism but that can lead to uneven partitioning.
+Make its stage's tasks work on the union of several collocated partitions: It is a fast way to reduce the parallelism but that can lead to uneven partitioning.
 #### b) repartition
 If column not given: round robin
 else: hashpartitioning